sreespoorthy10/retail-sales/README.md

   │── 03 - Data Transformation and Aggregation.ipynb/     # Transforms and aggregates the dataset and stores it in Gold layer │── 04 - Create Data Warehouse.ipynb                    # Dimensional model
   │── 05 - Metadata Management.ipynb                      # Metadata repository
-│── README.md
+  │── pipeline_workflow.json                              # Pipeline to execute the notebooks in sequential order │── README.md
 ```